SarvarKh/ofn-wiki/Order-Confirmation-Email.md

 ### Order Summary:
 [can we use tabs so that it displays more as a table?]

-NOT SKU  Supplier    Product   Variant   Num.  @   Price   =   Total
+!SKU  Supplier    Product   Variant   Num.  @   Price   =   Total

 Subtotal: $xx.xx
 Distribution: $xx.xx